asubashi/ansible-cluster-vagrant-dockerswarm/README.md

 ```

 On this node, which acts as a Swarm Manager, all nodes are now shown in the inventory:

+when you run all ansible playbooks it should show all nodes running.
+Below is only the output which is the leader in master nodes, without including the worker nodes.

 ```sh
 root@swarm-master-1:~# docker node ls